PaloAltoNetworks/iron-skillet/docs/loading_the_template.rst

 ----------------------------------------------------------------------

 The template files in the panos and panorama directories are xml format.
-These templates are also using a jinja variable model in the xml as ``{{ variable name }}``.
+These templates are using a jinja variable model in the xml as ``{{ variable name }}``.
-In order to have a loadable configuration, the recommended practice is to use the build_my_config.py in the tools folder.
+In order to have a loadable configuration, the recommended practice is to use create_loadable_configs.py in the tools folder.

-The build_my_config tool documentation section details how to use this tool.
+The :ref:`creating_loadable_configs` documentation section details how to use this tool.

-The output of the tool will be a set of xml snippet and full configuration files stored in the my_configs folder.
+The output of the tool will be a set of xml snippet and full configuration files stored in the `loadable_configs` folder.

 Sample files for a dhcp-client and static type firewall management interface are provided using default variable values.